 Introduction

-The Financial Education Schools Advisory Group to The Commission of Financial Literacy and Retirement Income commissioned NZEI Te Riu Roa to survey NZEI members regarding financial literacy programmes within their schools.
+The Financial Education Schools Advisory Group to the Commission of Financial Literacy and Retirement Income commissioned NZEI Te Riu Roa to survey NZEI members regarding financial literacy programmes within their schools.
 A telephone survey was undertaken with 134 NZEI Worksite Representatives from different schools within the Auckland/Northland and Nelson/Tasman regions.
 Schools that provided financial literacy programmes were encouraged to complete a further in-depth survey via email, to which four responses were received.
 The surveys were undertaken between February and May 2012.

 This report states the overall findings of the survey before providing analysis of each survey question in more depth.
 A copy of the survey is included near the end of the report, as well as the raw data collected from the surveys.